190 Visa Onshore vs Offshore: Which Pathway Has Better Odds in 2026

 If you're currently onshore on a 485 or 482 and your temporary visa expires within 18 months, the offshore route is likely off the table by default — you don't have time to leave, wait offshore, and get through both state and federal processing before your current authorization runs out.
 Apply to the state where you are now.

 If you're offshore with two or more years before you need to be in Australia, SA's offshore stream is the most structured pathway.
-Identify your ANZSCO code, verify it's on SA's list, confirm the specific work experience requirement attached to that occupation, and ensure your English score meets Proficient (not just Competent) before investing in a skills assessment.
+Identify your ANZSCO code, verify it's on SA's list, confirm the specific work experience and English requirements attached to that occupation, and check whether Competent, Proficient, or Superior English is required before investing in a skills assessment.

 If you have existing ties to WA — specifically, if you studied there — explore the WA Graduate Stream before any other option.
 It's the cleanest offshore entry point in the country.